-- Is Art 63(1) 2nd Situation TFEU directly applicable in direct tax cases? → ✓ - Is Art 63(1) 2nd Situation TFEU applicable in the specific direct tax case? → Lasertec, A and B, Stahlwerk Ergste Westig - Is the restriction at issue grandfathered by Art 64(1) TFEU? → FII Group Litigation, Holböck - Does Art 63 (1) 2nd Situation EC prohibit the restriction at issue? - Comparability Standard? → Art 63, 65(1) TFEU → FII Group Litigation (?) - Justification Standard? → Art 65(1) TFEU→ FII Group Litigation (?), A - Proportionality Standard? → Art 65(3) TFEU - Are there any other sources of law prohibiting the restriction? - Art 40 EEA Agreement → Infringement proceedings, e.g., against Greece - Art 15 Swiss-EC Agreement
+- Art 63(1) EC - "Within the framework of the provisions set out in this Chapter, all restrictions on the movement of capital between Member States and between Member States and third countries shall be prohibited." - Roadmap - Is Art 63(1) 2nd Situation TFEU directly applicable in direct tax cases? $\rightarrow \checkmark$ - Is Art 63(1) 2nd Situation TFEU applicable in the specific direct tax case? → Lasertec, A and B, Stahlwerk Ergste Westig - Is the restriction at issue grandfathered by Art 64(1) TFEU? → FII Group Litigation, Holböck - Does Art 63 (1) 2nd Situation EC prohibit the restriction at issue? - Comparability Standard? → Art 63, 65(1) TFEU → FII Group Litigation (?) - Justification Standard? → Art 65(1) TFEU → FII Group Litigation (?), A - Proportionality Standard? \rightarrow Art 65(3) TFEU \rightarrow A